hantaotaohan/stars/README.md

 ## Shell

+- [Epictek/Fuzzy-CEDICT](https://github.com/Epictek/Fuzzy-CEDICT) - Basic English to Chinese Dictionary viewer for bash using the CC-CEDICT database with a choice of frontends including rofi and fzf.
 - [cirala/lfimg](https://github.com/cirala/lfimg) - Image preview support for lf (list files) using Überzug
 - [matclab/rofi-file-selector](https://github.com/matclab/rofi-file-selector) - A script to quickly search and open a file with Rofi.
 Mirror of https://gitlab.com/matclab/rofi-file-selector
 - [alansarkar/Rofi-fuzzy-finder-Launcher-](https://github.com/alansarkar/Rofi-fuzzy-finder-Launcher-) - Search  and launch applications from command-line or desktop keybinding.